-We’ve all been in situations in which we’ve been frustrated and our patience has been tested.
+We’ve all been in situations in which we’ve been frustrated and had our patience tested.

 We may have reacted in a way that aggravated the situation and caused us to regret our behaviour.